 AAMI will also address any allegations of violations of its policies, including those that do not meet the strict definitions of the Regulations.
-Those allegations ("College Category Violations") will be addressed through separate processes in the Student Handbook (Student Conduct Policy)
+Those allegations ("College Category Violations") will be addressed through separate processes in the Student Handbook (Student Conduct Policy, Appendix A) and Employee Handbook, as applicable to the accused individual.